 ll courses funded by this research school will make all of its material freely available online to everyone in the world using the Creative commons 3.0 license.
-Lectures will be recorded on video and put online.
+Lectures may be recorded on video and put online.

 Compulsory courses (3-5 hp)

 The basis for this research school is two compulsory courses per year for the students.
 The courses are progressive, i.e. the learning outcomes from the first course are a necessary requirement for the next course.
 The earlier courses are aimed at teaching important computational methods, while the later courses are aimed at relevant high-throughput methods for medical bioinformatics.

 1. Applied Bioinformatics, 5 hp (Lars Arvestad, SU).
 In this course the students will be taught a good working habits for bioinformatics.
 They will learn to work in Unix, using Python for scientific code development and learn about good practices for scientific programming.
 Tentative maximum enrollment of 30 students.
-Next edition to run 28 May – 1 June 2018.
+Ran 28 May – 1 June 2018.

 2. Algorithms in Bioinformatics, 5 hp (Lukas Käll, KTH).
 This course will provide an in depth understanding some of the most important algorithms used in bioinformatics.
 The students will learn how to apply fundamental algorithm design methodologies such as dynamic programming, clustering to problems in computational biology and bioinformatics.
 17-21 September 2018.